Mangaluru Karnataka, India Travel Guide

 Designated parking areas exist in commercial zones and near attractions.
 Street parking can be challenging in crowded areas.

-Plan parking in advance for popular spots.
+Plan parking ahead of time for popular spots.

 Beyond common modes, Mangalore offers a few specialized transportation options, though some are limited in scope.